 Are you planning a kitchen renovation before the end of 2020?
-If you are, then the first step in getting your new kitchen underway is to remove your old kitchen.
-Now, you could have your builder or carpenter to do for you, but then you’d have to pay them.
-Why not save yourself a good deal of many by removing your kitchen yourself?
+If you are, the first step in getting your new kitchen underway is removing your old one.
+Now, you could have your builder or carpenter do it for you, but then you’d have to pay them.
+Why not save yourself a good deal of money by removing your kitchen yourself?

 I’ve just renovated my kitchen and took pleasure in removing my old kitchen.
-I was even able to sell it on Marketplace and put the profits towards my new kitchen!
+I could even sell it on Marketplace and put the profits towards my new kitchen!
 If you’re looking to save money on your new kitchen – or even make money on your old kitchen, then it’s easily donable with DIY kitchen removal.
 If I can do it, you can do it!

-Today, I will explain how to remove a kitchen, providing you with all the steps to complete the task, including the tools you’ll need and a few tips along the way.
+Today, I will explain how to remove a kitchen, providing all the steps to complete the task, including the tools you’ll need and a few tips along the way.

 - Screw Gun with Phillips Head drill bit